csgcmai/lqp_face/ReadMe.txt

-To compute the features (with default parameters) simply call computeFeatures.sh providing features type (LQP, LBP or LTP) and files containing list of images for training and codebook learning (for LQP) as arguments e.g.
+To compute the features (with default parameters) simply call computeFeatures.sh providing features type (LQP, LBP or LTP) and files containing list of images for training and codebook learning (for LQP only) as arguments e.g.

 bash computeFeatures.sh lqp ~/dataset/lfw-list.txt ~/experiments/data/
 ~/dataset/lfw-list-view1.txt

-Here LQP features will be computed from all the images present in the list file 'lfw-list.txt' using the codebook learned using images present in the list file 'lfw-list-view1.txt'.
+Here LQP features will be computed from all the images present in the list file 'lfw-list.txt' using the codebook learned using images present in the list file 'lfw-list-view1.txt'; the computed features will be stored in output directory '~/experiments/data/'.
 See the file computeFeatures.sh for further help.

 Please note that computed features for each input image are stored linearly in a separate binary file.
 You can read this binary file using the provided Matlab